isair/ManualLayout/README.md

 Not yet available.

-###Drag & Drop

-This isn't recommended, but you can also put all the code files inside the directory [ManualLayout](https://github.com/isair/ManualLayout/tree/master/ManualLayout) directly into your project.

 #Usage

 Just `import ManualLayout` in your code and use the methods and properties provided by the library to layout your views.
 You can check out the cheat sheet below for a compact list of everything.
 There are also [example projects](https://github.com/isair/ManualLayout/tree/master/Examples) to get you started.